-WordPress powers around 30% of the internet.
+WordPress powers around 40% of the internet.
 It’s so popular because it’s free and easy to use.
-However, being such a massive open source Content Management System makes it prone to a wide range of attacks and exploits.
-This is why backing up your WordPress site is super important!
+However, being such a massive open source content management system makes it prone to a wide range of attacks and exploits.
+This is why backing up your WordPress site is super important.
 You can never have too many backups.

-In case you aren’t convinced yet, here’s a few more reasons why you should consider making regular backups:
+In case you aren’t convinced yet, here are a few more reasons why you should consider making regular backups:

 - To have a Plan B if your site is attacked by malware

-- In case one of your well-meant updates breaks your site
+- In case one of your well-intended updates breaks your site

-- To have an easy way to restore your client’s site if they decide to become a developer for the day and accidentally delete everything
+- To have an easy way to restore your client’s site in case they accidentally delete something

 - To have a copy of your data in the event that your hosting company has a data loss accident or malfunction

-We backup most of our WordPress sites to Dropbox daily, and it works super well!
+We back up most of our WordPress sites to Dropbox daily and it works very well.
 We’ve tried and tested a lot of backup plugins to find the best one.

 Our Favorite Backup Plugin is BackWPup

 We love what the team behind BackWPup is doing.
 Their free plugin has scheduled database and file backups.
-You can also selectively back up your plugins here.
+You can also selectively back up your plugins.
 Basically, you can backup your complete WordPress site.
-The plugin allows backups up to multiple locations, such as to the server, FTP, S3 and our favourite, Dropbox.
+The plugin allows backups up to multiple locations, such as to the server, FTP, S3, and our favorite: Dropbox.

 How to Setup BackWPup to Run Daily Dropbox Backups